 electricity system operation.

 This work allowed ACER to make considerable progress and it launched consultations on fully drafted Framework Guidelines within days of legal operation starting in March 2011.
-The first Framework Guidelines on Capacity Allocation and Congestion Management (CACM) and Grid Connections in Electricity were finalised and published in July of that year and Electricity System Operation in December.
+The first Framework Guidelines on Capacity Allocation and Congestion Management (CACM) and Grid Connections in Electricity were finalised and published by July of that year and Electricity System Operation in December.
 A fourth Framework Guideline, on electricity balancing, was consulted on between April and June 2012 and adopted in September of that year.

 The approach taken by ACER was similar across both electricity and gas.
 ACER sought to set out the principles and key subject areas to be covered within Network Codes at a relatively high level, while being sufficiently detailed to allow for focused drafting.